Best Canyoning in Spain - Where and When - The best spots and canyons

 THE BEST CANYONS IN THE PYRENEES

 Everyone knows that the best place in Spain to practice canyoning is the province of Huesca.
-There are basically two very different places to choose: Sierra de Guara and the Pyrenees in the area of Ordesa National Park and Monte Perdido in the Sobrarbe region.
+The best place to stay is in Ainsa village in the Pyrenees in the area of Ordesa National Park and Monte Perdido in the Sobrarbe region.

-In the Sierra de Guara in summer it is very hot and although canyoning is an aquatic and refreshing activity, do not forget that to get to the canyons and to return you have to do it walking, and you will have to do it under a scorching sun.
+In the Sierra de Guara in summer it is very hot and although canyoning is an aquatic and refreshing activity, do not forget that to get to the canyons and to return you have to do it walking, and you will have to do it under a burning sun.

 This is our top 5 of the most beautiful and fun canyons in the Pyrenees for those who start and also for those who already have experience in canyoning:

 The Barrosa has a different landscape to all the others, since the rock is granite and is located in a high mountain environment.
 The most remarkable thing is that it is a very complete canyon.
-With rappels of up to 18 meters, jumps, slides and especially the 12-meter shuttle slide.
+With abseils of up to 18 meters, jumps, slides and especially the 12-meter shuttle slide.

 With an abseil of 13 meters, small slides and the some small jumps make Gloces a very entertaining descent.
 But the highlight of this canyon is the landscape.
 It is a very narrow canyon, where light hardly enters and where different sets of lights are created.

 The canyon of Estaroniello is an aquatic canyon without abseiling, full of jumps and slides.This canyon has crystal clear water and corners with a lot of charm.
 The gorge is spectacular, large vertical walls where it is easy to see the vultures and the bearded vulture.
 Is not a difficult activity but you have to be used to walking, since to get to the start of the descent you have to walk for 45 minutes.